bfix/dynamo/README.md

 * Project CYBERSYN (https://en.wikipedia.org/wiki/Project_Cybersyn) used
-DYNAMO for the CHECO part of CYBERSTRIDE to simulate the CHilean ECOnomy during the Allende presidency (the project died with Allende on 9/11/1973)
+DYNAMO for the CHECO part of CYBERSTRIDE to simulate the CHilean ECOnomy during the Allende presidency (the project died with Allende on 9/11/1973).
+You can find a snapshot of the CHECO implementation (September 1972) in the `rt/checo` folder, along with charts and graphs.

 * "THE LIMITS TO GROWTH" (https://en.wikipedia.org/wiki/The_Limits_to_Growth)
 used DYNAMO to simulate global developments leading to the famous "Club of